Devlogerio/UFOwars/README.md

 # Ufowars
-A multiplayer .io online game made by Html5 Javascript Nndejs and socket.io (no game engine is used).
+A multiplayer .io online game made by HTML5 Javascript Nndejs and socket.io (no game engine is used).
 Choose your faction and fight for your planet.
-This is a multiplayer online .io game made by Javasript/Nodejs without the use of a visual library.
+This is a multiplayer online .io game made by Javascript/Nodejs without the use of a visual library.

 ## How to play
-Choose a role before play the game, each role has its unuque upgrades during the game for your UFO, by each upgrade your UFO will be changed to an upgraded model.
+Choose a role before playing the game, Each role has its unique upgrades during the game for your UFO, with each upgrade your UFO will be changed to an upgraded model.
-Choose between two options (Trappist and Earth), then you have to destroy the other planet before they destroy yours, You can also blow stones up and get score to upgrade your UFO.
+Choose between two options (Trappist and Earth), then you have to destroy the other planet before they destroy yours, You can also blow stones up and get the score to upgrade your UFO.
-You can also see who has the most score by checking the leaderboard up.
+You can also see who has the most score by checking the leaderboard.

 ## About the making
-This game is made by Nodejs/Javascript/Socket.io/HTML5, No library is used for visuals It was made in 2016 as an indie game for competing in .io genre
+This game is made by Nodejs/Javascript/Socket.io/HTML5, No library is used for visuals It was made in 2016 as an indie game to compete in .io genre

 ## More of my games like this:
 https://github.com/Devlogerio?tab=repositories